Pattern-Projects/volunteer-fsf-project/README.md

     - [django.test](https://docs.djangoproject.com/en/1.11/topics/testing/) extends Python's unittest.
     - [Coverage.py 4.5.4](https://coverage.readthedocs.io/en/v4.5.x/) generates interactive HTML reports on the coverage of running a function across the project code.
 Used here for gauging effectiveness of testing.
 - [PostgreSQL](https://www.postgresql.org/) is an open-source relational DBMS that works well with **Heroku** and **Django**.
-- [gunicorn 19.9.0](https://gunicorn.org/) is a web server gateway interface that runs on **Python**.
-- [psycopg2 2.7.3.2](https://pypi.org/project/psycopg2/) is a PostgreSQL database adapter for **Python**.
-- [dj_database_url 0.5.0](https://pypi.org/project/dj-database-url/) is a simple helper to configure Django database using db url.
-- [Django Forms Bootsrap](https://github.com/pinax/django-forms-bootstrap) this plug-in allows for bootstrap styling on django forms.
 - [Heroku](http://heroku.com) is a cloud platform as a service which allows easy deployment of this project and database.
 - [Heroku Toolbelt](https://devcenter.heroku.com/articles/heroku-cli) connects to Heroku through a terminal.
 - [Gitpod](gitpod.io) is an in browser IDE that can open and setup git repositories directly from github.